 Throw a handful of change in your cup holder just in case.
 We have had to pay a fine after the fact on more than one occasion.

-Use an app like Hotel Tonight, Booking.com, or Priceline.
+Use an app like Hotel Tonight, Hotels.com, or Booking.com.
 They all have options to locate hotels available at the last minute with some great deals and they may help you avoid staying at the Bates Motel.